Brood XIX

 Reproductive Character Displacement

-An interesting feature of Brood XIX is a striking pattern of reproductive character displacement (RCD).
+An interesting feature of Broods XIX and XXIII is a striking pattern of reproductive character displacement (RCD).
 Where Magicicada neotredecim is in contact with another 13-year species, M. tredecim, the dominant male call pitch of M. neotredecim is approximately 1.7 kHz, while outside the contact zone, its call pitch is approximately 1.4 kHz, identical to that of its putative ancestor, M. septendecim; female pitch preferences match (Marshall and Cooley 2000).

 Literature